ktodyruik/malcsharp/README.md

 --------

 ```
+; Call a custom function (defined in Interpreter.cs)
+> (ping)
+"Pong"

+; Reference an assembly dynamically (not necessary if your assembly is already referenced in your project)
+> (clr-reference "AssemblyName")
+nil

 ; Include the test class and make some static calls
 ; Actually this is already in prelude.mal
 > (clr-using "Shell.Testing.Test")